Bjouv/cand-Ugo-Ejikeme/README.md

 ## Installation (Without Docker)
 - Clone the repository
 - Run `yarn install` to install dependencies
+- Run `yarn build` to build the project
 - Run `yarn start` to start the server

 ## Usage